'Expressing a passion for life, colour & light, through a palette of words, camera, canvas and beyond.'

 - Landscapes: I have begun work, using photographs of clouds, water, and nature to inspire me.

 - Book: I will self publish my original images, poems and prose, up until now.

 - Limited editions: for various projects, I will be doing limited edition signed prints.

-I would like to go beyond my acrylics and explore oil and knife painting and go back to bright watercolours.
+I would like to go beyond my acrylics and explore more oil and knife paintings and go back to bright watercolours.

 I truly believe that everyone is a creator.
 We just need to find a way to unlock the creator within.

 - Susan Leitch